Overview

 Minor enhancement: integrated the

-.
-Each item type has their own set of attributes, and hence needs a separatecommand
+addcommand with our newmodelimplementation to support more item type likeinternship,projectandskill.
+Each item type has their own set of attributes, and hence needs a separatecommandandparserclass for theaddfunction.

 1.2.
 Contributions to Documentation: